 If you are using a Dynex 802.11g (54g) router, Dynex54g is the default name.

-If you are using a Dynex 802.11n router, Dynex is the default name.
+If you are using a Dynex 802.11b router, the default name should be WLAN.

-If you are NOT using a Dynex router, consult your router manufacturer's user guide for the default name.
+If you are NOT using a Dynex router, please consult your router manufacturer's user guide for the default name.

-The name of your wireless network appears in the Available Networks list.
+The name of your wireless network appears in Available Networks list.